markgalpin/PyMinsweeper/README.md

-See other files for now.
+See design.md and whys.md for now.